 Imagination is where magic begins.

 My imagination is alive and active in every creative thing that I do.
-From writing novels to designing elaborate sets, costumes & props, to transforming my subjects with makeup artistry, and of course, using my camera lens as a portal to explore alternate universes – I am always looking for a way to peek around the corners of this mundane reality and recreate the visions I see on the other side, in that ethereal place where magic lives.
+From writing novels to designing elaborate sets, costumes & props – to transforming my subjects with makeup artistry... and of course, using my camera lens as a portal to explore alternate universes – I am always looking for a way to peek around the corners of this mundane reality to recreate the visions I see on the other side, in that ethereal place where magic lives.

 My work is a meticulously messy dance between a variety of art forms that both carefully and chaotically coalesce into a single moment in an emotional story, and my favorite muse is love.
 But love isn't my only muse.